mcbagz/REIGN/scripts/GameDesign.md

 6. Other Game Mechanics
 6.1 Map and Starting Setup

-- Map Size: 40x40 tile grid, with 15–25 scattered resource tiles (mines, orchards) randomly placed at least 5 tiles from any capital, and 10 marsh tiles randomly placed at least 3 tiles away from any capital.
+- Map Size: 20x20 tile grid, with 15–25 scattered resource tiles (mines, orchards) randomly placed at least 5 tiles from any capital, and 10 marsh tiles randomly placed at least 3 tiles away from any capital.
-- Starting Areas: The four starting areas are the corners of the 10x10 square that shares a center with the board.
-Each player’s capital city is placed on one of these areas, so they are at least 8 tiles apart, ensuring initial separation.
+- Starting Areas: The four starting areas are the corners of the 12x12 square that shares a center with the board.
+Each player’s capital city is placed on one of these areas, so they are at least 10 tiles apart, ensuring initial separation.
+To be very specific, if one corner of the board is (1,1), I want to the for capital cities to be at (5,5), (5,15), (15,5), and (15,15).
 Players expand toward resource tiles or rivals.

 6.2 Multiplayer and AI